Pete-Fowler/battleship/README.md

 <a href='https://pete-fowler.github.io/battleship/'>Live page</a>

 This is a Battleship game where the user plays against an AI opponent.
 It was built with vanilla Javascript/CSS/HTML, and Jest, Webpack, Eslint, andm Prettier.
+It was built with a responsive design and to also work on a mobile device.
 The goal of this project was to closely follow a test driven development workflow.

 I really enjoyed this workflow - write a test, make it pass.
 It was very helpful to force myself to do what developers should do - focus on one specific subproblem at a time, and think about the end result and how you will get there prior to slamming down some code and hoping for the best.